Premiership of José Luis Rodríguez Zapatero: Political crisis

 Banner of the 15-M movement camp in Madrid's Puerta del Sol (May-June 2011).

 The deep economic crisis turned into a political crisis, as the lack of confidence in the government's ability to deal with it spread to the entire "political class" and the system as a whole.
 As Ignacio Sánchez-Cuenca noted, "when the unemployment rate skyrockets and so many people have no job prospects, discouragement and frustration are directed at politicians. [...]The same goes for the impoverishment of large sectors of the population, evictions, energy poverty, child malnutrition and other social problems that have arisen during the crisis: all of these are powerful reasons for citizens to feel deeply disappointed in politics".
 In addition, there was a widespread sense that the crisis had disproportionately affected the most vulnerable and that the distribution of sacrifices was therefore unfair, as well as the perception that governments were powerless against financial powers and supranational institutions such as the IMF, the ECB and the European Commission, which are not subject to any democratic control.

 Jaume Matas, president of the Balearic government from 2003 to 2007 for the People's Party, was accused of several crimes following the Palma Arena case.

 Another factor explaining the political crisis was the corruption scandals involving numerous politicians.
-In 2009, the Gürtel case emerged, affecting the People's Party, especially in the Valencian Community—Generalitat Valenciana President Francisco Camps had to resign in July 2011, just three months after winning the regional elections again, although he was later acquitted by a popular jury—and the Community of Madrid.
+In 2009, the Gürtel affair emerged, affecting the People's Party, especially in the Valencian Community—Generalitat Valenciana President Francisco Camps had to resign in July 2011, just three months after winning the regional elections again, although he was later acquitted by a popular jury—and the Community of Madrid.
 A year earlier, the investigation of the Palma Arena case had begun, involving the Balearic PP and implicating the former president of the Balearic Islands, Jaume Matas.
-This case eventually led to the indictment of the king's son-in-law, Iñaki Urdangarín, in 2011, which had an enormous media impact and severely damaged the image of the monarchy—its approval rating fell from 5.54 in 2008 to 4.89 in 2011, according to the CIS barometer.
+This affair eventually led to the indictment of the king's son-in-law, Iñaki Urdangarín, in 2011, which had an enormous media impact and severely damaged the image of the monarchy—its approval rating fell from 5.54 in 2008 to 4.89 in 2011, according to the CIS barometer.
 The PSOE was also hit by scandals, the most notable being the ERE case in Andalusia, which was investigated in March 2011.